mjh-nyc/mjh-superproject/web/app/themes/mjh/README.md

 ## Theme installation

-Theme should be install via git repository pull of project
+Theme files are downloaded via git repository pull of project.
+1. Navigate to theme directory in command line
+2. Run `composer update` to install dependencies
+3. Follow directions below under Theme Development to complete set up

 For a barebones theme, install Sage using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):